 We work directly with your insurance so you don’t have to!
 Timing is everything so our main goal is to get your home or business dry quickly and efficiently to prevent any type of secondary damage which can lead to costly future water damage repairs.

 We have teams ready to help 24/7, 365 days a year.
 Give us a call today!

-If you are faced with water damage call SERVPRO of Northern Lorain County today!
+If you have storm damage this spring call in SERVPRO of Northern Lorain County for the cleanup!

 When pipes freeze in Avon, OH from the extremely cold winter weather and then thaw out as temperatures rise, pipes tend to crack and burst, causing leaking and flooding.
 A frozen pipe bursting can cause a lot of water damage in your home.

 Prevent frozen pipes from damaging your home by keeping your home’s thermostat no lower than 55 degrees Fahrenheit.
 If you will be out of the home for a lengthy period, especially during the holiday's, consider shutting off and draining your water system.
 Also, if you're selling your home, make sure the thermostat is set to 55 degrees + to help prevent water damage.
 We have responded to several calls from homeowners that are selling their homes that have walked into total home floods because pipes busted while no one was home and able to shut off the water in a timely manner.